tytydraco/yessleep/out/One_of_them_got_me_Im_as_good_as_dead_Seems_like_the_perfect_time_to_start_a_diary.md

 I slept pretty well last night; no nightmares or cold sweats.
 Maybe a midnight chase was just what I needed to blow away the cobwebs.

 I actually woke up wondering about you.
 If you’re reading this, who are you?
 If you’re like me, living through this village nightmare, how have you managed to go this long without being killed or whatever?
 Maybe you’re Army or some such.
 Maybe you’re just some kid who’s played so many videogames that surviving all of this was already second nature to you.
 Or maybe you’re like me; living on borrowed time and searching for a good place to die.
-Maybe Future Me was brave enough to *Submit* this diary and you're reading this on your phone or computer.
+Maybe Future Me was brave enough to tap *Submit* on my diary and you're currently reading this on your phone or computer.

 Here’s an idea.
 Maybe you can carry on this diary from wherever I left it at.
 God, I really hope this isn’t my last entry, although I suppose any entry might be.
-If you do carry the diary forwards when I'm a corpse, maybe it will become cursed. **Spooky**.
+If you do carry the diary forwards, and I'm a corpse, maybe it will become cursed. **Spooky**.

 *